BostonBSD/financials/README.md

 Conversion to Gtk4 after an XML file creation application is developed [they aren't developing glade any longer].

+Other pattern indicators such as Williams %R, MACD, the moving average crossover, etc.

 ----------------------------------------------------------

 RSI INDICATOR NOTE: